nDreams

 GAME ON - nDreams' Commitment to Events Safety

-In May, we raised this as a subject for discussion with Athena – our employee resource group for marginalised genders – and quicky realised just how many of our nDreamers feel that discrimination and harassment are very real threats while attending events.
+We began by raising this as a subject for discussion with Athena – our employee resource group for marginalised genders – and quicky realised just how many of our nDreamers feel that discrimination and harassment are very real threats while attending events.
 These issues are so often unreported.

 With GAME ON, we are committing to doing more to ensure that everyone can attend events with the awareness and security that there are people looking out for them, and to provide clear and signposted avenues for support if they feel unsafe.

 GAME ON is in its early days, but we are proud of the work that's been done already and the collaborators we have worked with so far.
-Special thanks go out to Into Games, Limit Break, Out Making Games and UN Women UK.
-We will be sharing more information on this initiative later in the year, so stay tuned!

 Sign up to join our community